Magicninja7/Nu/README.md

 # Nu
-Nu, a x-axis 3d printer
+Nu, a 5-axis 3d printer

+Design inspired by this video: https://www.youtube.com/watch?v=VEgwnhLHy3g&ab_channel=JoshuaBird But i will add a 4th, z axis.